rhodyprog4ds/BrownFall22/_sources/resources/glossary.md

 repository
   a project folder with tracking information in it in the form of a .git file

+residual
+  the errors in a regression problem; calculated by taking the difference between the true and predicted values

 suffix
   additional part of the name that gets added to end of a name in a merge operation